rahul494/rahul494/README.md

 - 🎓 I graduated in 2020 with my Bachelor of Science in Computer Science (with honors) here in Toronto, Canada.
 - 💼 My areas of expertise include business intelligence development, web development and data engineering.
 - 🔭 I’m currently working on a personal project where I can utilize docker, kubernetes, and CI/CD.
-- 🌱 I’m currently learning how to create my own API via Python
+- 🌱 I’m currently learning how to create my own API via Python.

 ### 📫 Contact/find me on:
 ---